 Here’s another movable scale pattern for you to practice, this time starting on the A string.
 This scale is shown in D major, but it can also be moved all over the fretboard.

 You can also learn chord shapes that can be moved around the fretboard.
-The simplest of these shapes are called power chords.
+The simplest of these shapes are called “power chords.”

 To play a power chord in F with the root note on the low E string, place your index finger on the first fret of the E string.
-Next, use your ring finger to hold down the A string at the third fret and use your pinkie to hold the D string at the third fret.
+Next, use your ring finger to hold down the A string at the third fret and use your pinky to hold the D string at the third fret.
 Strum just the three strings you are holding down.